kubedb/docs/docs/guides/memcached/monitoring/alerting.md

 # Memcached Alerting with Prometheus

 This tutorial shows you how to configure Prometheus-based alerting for a KubeDB-managed Memcached instance using the `memcached-alerts` Helm chart.
+This chart also bundles a Grafana dashboard that it imports automatically through a post-install Job — no separate dashboard chart is required.

 ## Before You Begin